Council Approved Dropped Kerb Contractors

 Drop Kerb Specialists in Sutton in Ashfield

 Kerb drops, also referred to as vehicle access crossovers, are an adaptation to the footpath.
-It involves lowering the kerb and laying new foundations to the paving to make it possible for a car to be driven onto the front area of a property.
+It involves lowering the kerb and laying new foundations to the paving to enable a car to be driven onto the front area of a property.

-We have many years experience in installing drop kerbs and making an application for the relevant planning permission.
+We have many years experience in installing drop kerbs and applying for the relevant planning permission.
 We can work in partnership with your local county council whilst abiding by all essential regulations.

 You can either apply to your local council for approval for kerb dropping outside your property or we can apply to your local authority in your place.

 We are members of the Streetworks Qualifications Register (SWQR).
-The SWQR holds information of qualified providers who have gained the proper qualifications in relation to the New Roads and Street Works Act 1991, which is essential for any provider excavating a highway.
+The SWQR holds details of qualified providers who have gained the proper qualifications in relation to the New Roads and Street Works Act 1991, which is essential for any contractor excavating a highway.

 We focus on delivering a product that gets it right the first time.
-By investing in high quality materials, equipment and processes, we make sure that we deliver lasting and cost effective solutions that will last.
+By investing in high quality materials, equipment and processes, we make sure that we deliver lasting and affordable solutions that will last.

 We pride ourselves on our exceptional workmanship and customer care and we make sure that every job is performed to the finest quality standards.

-Our staff can check out your site to perform a free no-obligation survey.
-This allows our surfacing contractors to completely understand your requirements and provide an accurate and affordable quote.
+Our staff can visit your site to perform a free no-obligation survey.
+This allows our surfacing contractors to completely understand your needs and offer an accurate and affordable quote.

 Call us today for a free price quote on 07595 510190